 Detroit Enrollment Center

 The Detroit Enrollment Center is at the base of the Ambassador Bridge near downtown.
-Getting there is complicated, and a missed turn will put you onto the bridge into Canada.
+The location is somewhat complicated to find, and a missed turn will put you on the bridge into Canada.
 Also, navigating using Google Maps does not route properly, but Waze does.
 Once I arrived at the center, despite being early (for once!), my interview began right away.

 A Canadian agent called me up first, and as I remember from my first interview, most questions were about my work in Canada.
 She stressed the need for me to carry documentation showing items already purchased.
 After a few minutes of discussing the nature of my work, she marked the sheet as approved.
 Next the US agent called me over.
 Her questions were just a review of my travel history, and that I do not have criminal convictions or any customs violations.
 Not sure why this information is part of the interview, since these items are part of the initial application process.

 We chatted for a few minutes, then the agent took my photo for the new NEXUS card.
 I also scanned my fingerprints.
-The agent said I was finished, and I would have my approval email shortly.
-No phones are allowed in the Enrollment center, but by the time I reached my car, I already had an approval email waiting.
+The agent said we had completed the necessary formalities, and I would have my approval email shortly.
+No phones allowed in the Enrollment center, but by the time I reached my car, I already had an approval email waiting.
 Since I renewed before my card expired, the old card would be valid until I received and activate my new one.